Reducing and Electrifying your Energy Demand

 Vermont has led the nation through statewide policy encouraging energy efficiency and electrification, but there’s plenty more to do.
 Here are some top policies and priorities for the future:

-• Volkswagen Settlement & Electric Buses: Following Volkswagen’s deceptive emissions practices, the Department of Justice has reached a nearly $4 billion settlement with the company.
-Part of that settlement includes funds for state projects to get dirty fossil fuel vehicles off the roads.
-Vermont will get almost $19 million through this settlement, which could go a long way to kickstarting a transportation transformation to electric vehicles.
-We’re advocating for the state to focus that investment on electric school buses, and car charging stations.
-Learn more and take action.
+• Volkswagen Settlement & Electric Buses: Following Volkswagen’s deceptive emissions practices, the Department of Justice in 2017 reached a nearly $4 billion settlement with the company.
+Vermont will get almost $19 million through this settlement, which could go a long way to kick starting a transportation transformation to electric vehicles.
+Last year, VPIRG successfully advocated for a porting of the funds, approximately $4 million, to go toward an electric bus pilot program and EV charging infrastructure.
+But we’re not done yet.
+With 70% of the settlement dollars still available, we’re advocating for the state to focus that investment solely on electrification, particularly electrifying our public transportation system and expanding EV charging infrastructure.
+Learn more.

 • Efficiency Utilities: In 2000, Vermont regulators created an unprecedented efficiency utility, Efficiency Vermont.
 Today, Efficiency Vermont, along with the other efficiency utilities, Burlington Electric Department, and Vermont Gas, helps educate and incentivize Vermonters and Vermont businesses to reduce their energy use.
 In order to transition away from fossil fuels and reduce our energy consumption overall, it’s critical that we continue to fund these efficiency programs that reduce electric bills for all Vermonters.
 Opponents have repeatedly attempted to cut their budget, and we expect more of the same in the future.